 For your ads to do well, you must research and plan your keywords.
 Picking the wrong ones will result in your ad not converting.
 For example, targeting “teeth” is way too broad and you will be wasting money on a very competitive keyword.
 You can show up in search queries for “teeth clipart,” which means your ad will be irrelevant to the searchers.
 Make sure to do your due diligence with keyword research.

-The best way to do this is to think of how your patients would search for dental services.
+The best way to do this is to think of how your dental patient would search for dental services.
 How would someone interested in finding a new dentist search?
 One person may type in a question like “best dentist for children near me?”
 Others may type in “dentist near me.”
 To get started with keyword research you can try a few different tools:

 Google Keyword Planner and Ubersuggest will show you the competitiveness of these keywords as well as the search volume and CPC.
 Search volume is an important factor in keyword research.
 You don’t want to target something huge with 600,000 searches per month, but not something with 0 searches either.
 As low as 100 searches can work for you as long as the user intent is to book an appointment.